alex-paynedwyer/single-molecule-tools-alpd/README.md

 The output ('**`_segmentation.mat`**') includes `CellObject`: a binary mask array the same size as the input image.
 `mask2seg` can be used to generate `_segmentation.mat` format directly from 2D TIFFs, for example if segmentation was performed outside MATLAB.

+`overlayAllSegments`: show the initial frame average with the segments overlaid.
+Also fits and shows semicircular-capped rectangles (designed for use for cell segmentation of rod-shaped bacteria).

 ## Tracking